kayoumido/Find-My-Movie/README.md

 Attributes and methods follow the same conventions as for variables and functions.

 #### 1.5.2 Models
-Initialy we set that model names and file names were going to be exactly the same as the table it represents, but we had some issues with it.
-A library we used had exactly the same names as our models, so we decided to change them.
+Initially we set that model names and file names were going to be exactly the same as the table it represents, but we had some issues with it.
+A library we used, had exactly the same names as our models, so we decided to change them.
-Now our model names and file names start with the initals of the application "fmm" the the name of the table.
+Now our model names and file names start with the initials of the application "fmm" the name of the table.
 e.g. :

     *Before*